Convention for Limiting the Manufacture and Regulating the Distribution of Narcotic Drugs: Schedules

 Group I was subject to stricter regulations than Group II.
 For instance, in estimating the amount of drugs needed for medical and scientific needs, the margin allowed for demand fluctuations was wider for Group II drugs than for Group I drugs.
 Also, in certain reports, a summary statement would be sufficient for matters related to Group II drugs.
 The establishment of these rudimentary groups foreshadowed the development of the drug scheduling system that exists today.
 Both the 1961 Single Convention on Narcotic Drugs and the 1971 Convention on Psychotropic Substances have schedules of controlled substances.
 The 1988 United Nations Convention Against Illicit Traffic in Narcotic Drugs and Psychotropic Substances has two tables of controlled precursor chemicals.

 Drug Supervisory Body

 The Drug Supervisory Body (sometimes called "Opium Supersiory Body", and in French "Organe de Contrôle") was established under the 1931 Convention to compile estimates of the amount of drugs to be consumed, manufactured, converted, exported, imported, or used by each country.

 One member of the Body was nominated by the Office international d'hygiène publique (general health advisory council of the League of Nations' Health Organization).

-The Body should not be confused with the Permanent Central Opium Board established under the 1925 Opium Convention, although both the Body and the Board were merged onto the International Narcotics Control Board when the Single Convention on Narcotic Drugs entered into force in 1968.
+The Body should not be confused with the Permanent Central Opium Board established under the Second International Opium Convention of 1925, although both the Body and the Board were merged onto the International Narcotics Control Board when the Single Convention on Narcotic Drugs entered into force in 1968.